 SupportAbility relies on the official Support Catalogue CSV Price Guide data published by the NDIA.
 The NDIA is responsible for determining and publishing the pricing and rules for supports delivered under the NDIS and themselves state that 'a comprehensive listing of support ‘line items’ will be kept up to date on the NDIS website'.
 For these reasons, SupportAbility only uses Price Guide rules and Support Catalogue data officially published on the NDIS website.

-Whenever the NDIA releases a new Price Guide (generally annually on July 1st), we upgrade SupportAbility to include this updated information.
+Whenever the NDIA releases a new Price Guide, we upgrade SupportAbility to include this updated information.

 Scope of amendments required

 - the mechanics of the scheme itself and the rules for using these Supports,

 - the rules that govern how and when Providers can transition to use the new prices in the Price Guide release,

 - the compliance requirements around billing and reporting to Participants,

 - the compliance requirements around service bookings and processing Bulk Payment Requests,

 - the compliance requirements around group service Staff-to-Participant ratios,

 - the Bulk Payment Request file format specification,